JetBrains-Research/task-tracker-server/README.md

 1. Download the repository.
 2. Run [MongoDB](https://www.mongodb.com/).
 It can works on the `localhost:27017`.
-3. Run `npm install` command to install the necessary packages.
+3. Run `npm install` command from the root folder to install the necessary packages.
-4. Run `npm start`.
+4. Run `npm start` command from the root folder.
 It will works on the `localhost:3000`.

 ---